-Figure 6.
-Loading regime for BAM traffic fatigue (left) and temperature fatigue test (right) The MMLS3 consists of a rigid steel frame of 2'400 mm x 600 mm x 1'150 mm with four adjustable feet.
+The MMLS3 consists of a rigid steel frame of 2'400 mm x 600 mm x 1'150 mm with four adjustable feet.
 The load is applied by four pneumatic tire wheels with a diameter of 300 mm and a width of 80 mm, which move like a chain saw in one direction along a rotary rail.
 The MMLS3 applies a load of up to 2.7 kN on each of its tires that are inflated up to 800 kPa.
-The distance between the tires is 1.05 m, and the MMLS3 operates at a maximum speed of 2.6m/s that corresponds approximately to a 4 Hz frequency of loading for a measured tread length of 110 mm.
-With regard to permanent deformation of BEJ, testing is often done at reduced speed by a factor of four in order to allow longer tire contact pressure interaction with the BEJ surface.
-Depending of the type of movement aids, it may be necessary to evaluate the performance not only in the main driving direction but also in a slight angle to this direction.
+The distance between the tires is 1.05 m.
+With regard to permanent deformation of BEJ, testing is done at a speed of 0.78 m/s (2250 passings per hour) in order to allow long tire contact pressure interaction with the BEJ surface.
+Depending on the type of movement aids, it may be necessary to evaluate the performance not only in the main driving direction but also in a slight angle to this direction.

 In case of field testing, heat is applied to the pavement and BEJ surface with a heating system, which blows hot air across the surfacing of the BEJ underneath the machine from a nozzle attached to a plenum duct along one side of the machine.
 On the opposite side a similar nozzle and duct sucks up the air and returns it via an electric heater in a closed loop to the first nozzle.
 To ensure an even temperature over the pavement surface, the flow direction is reversed every 15 minutes.

-For testing in the lab, model system slabs are produced with the maximum design width of the plug joint and tested in a temperature chamber to allow full depth equal temperature.
-Profile measurements are made with a profilometer at three different locations after 60, 2'000, 6'000, 9'300, 15'000 passes (1 Hz).
-The selection of the three locations should be such that the influence of the fixations of the movement aids can be determined (e.g. on top of the L-profile in Figure 2).
+For testing in the lab, model system slabs are produced with the maximum design width of the plug joint and tested in a temperature chamber to allow full depth equal temperature of 35 °C. This is quite severe for the system because it means high temperature even on the bottom of the BEJ.
+Profile measurements are made with a profilometer at three different locations after 60, 2'000, 6'000, 9'300, 15'000 passes.
+The selection of the three locations should be such that the influence of the fixations of the movement aids can be determined (e.g. on top of the L-profile in Fig. 2).

-Figure 7.
+Figure 5.
 Model mobile load simulator MMLS3 and setup for rutting performance testing.